lk101101/Names/README.md

 Currently, the only options for gender are male (m) and female (f) so retrieving data for gender neutral names would require two searches.
 For all of the annual datasets (ranging all the way to 1880), download 'National data' on the SSA site:  https://www.ssa.gov/oact/babynames/limits.html

 For full list of surnames from 2010 Census, download the Excel file on https://www.census.gov/topics/population/genealogy/data/2010_surnames.html .
-I have included a small sample CSV file for the top 20 surnames but the complete file has 65k+ names.
+I have included a small sample CSV file for the top 20 surnames but the complete file has 65k+ surnames.

 # Examples

 ## Choice r: return random names
 "Specify a gender (m/f) and/or number of names to generate (>1) and/or whether to include a random surname (s).
 Leave blank for a single random name"\
 Note: inputs must be in the order |gender, number, surname| even if not all parameters are included.
-See more examples in code.
+See more examples in the code.

 Input: f\
 Output: 2010: F Emma